-The Online Journalism Awards are open to websites, areas of websites and all digital platforms, including smart phones, e-readers and tablets, where journalists have originated the content or selected and amplified it.
+The Online Journalism Awards are open to newsrooms of all types, websites, micro sites, blogs, podcasts and all digital platforms where journalists have originated the content or selected and amplified it.
 Search services, portal sites and wire services may submit content they created that fits the eligibility requirements.
 Individuals and organizations may enter the contest.
 Online retailers and advertising sites are not eligible.

 If submitting multiple entries (either in the same category or across multiple categories), fill out entry forms for each entry, then make one purchase for all of the entries you submitted.
-You may only enter the same project into two categories; you may reference entries in other entries, but one project/story may not be the main part of more than two entries.
+You may only enter the same project into three categories; you may reference entries in portfolio categories, but one project/story may not be the primary part of more than three entries.

-There is a single category for student work, split into two size groupings, and a third, more expansive “pro-am” group for partnerships with professional organizations.
-To be eligible in the two student-specific size categories, the entire project must have been produced only by enrolled students receiving academic credit for the work being entered.
-Students can be full- or part-time; graduate, undergraduate or high school students.
-Work produced for pay is not eligible for these two student awards.
+The Student Journalism Award is split into two subcategory groupings — Student Portfolio and Student Team Portfolio.
+To be eligible in both student subcategory groupings, the work being submitted must have been produced only by enrolled students receiving academic credit for the work being entered.
+Students can be full- or part-time; high school or undergraduate students.
+Work produced for pay is not eligible for these student awards.
 Work that was created by a student for credit but then subsequently and independently made available to a commercial publication is allowed, but should be explained in the entry.

-Some categories are broken out by size, as determined by the total number of the organization’s employees including ad sales reps, technical staff and/or a business development department.
+Some categories are broken out by size, as determined by the total number of the organization’s full-time or equivalent employees who focus on or support digital production (even indirectly) including ad sales reps, technical staff and/or a business development department.
 If an entry was produced with external resources — contractors, freelancers, etc. — that number must be included when determining size.

-Small newsroom: For an entrant to be considered “small,” the organization must have 50 or fewer employees.
+Small newsroom: For an entrant to be considered “small,” the organization must have between 16-50 employees.

 Medium newsroom: For an entrant to be considered “medium,” the organization must have between 51 and 250 employees.